Works

 Biography

-In 1881, he embarked on his artistic journey, enrolling at the Ontario School of Art.
+In 1881, Atkinson began his artistic education, enrolling at the Ontario School of Art.
 Here, under the tutelage of the esteemed Robert Harris, Atkinson laid the foundation for his artistic career.
-His thirst for knowledge led him to the Pennsylvania Academy from 1883 to 1884, where he had the privilege of studying under the renowned Thomas Eakins.
+His thirst for knowledge led him to the Pennsylvania Academy from 1883 to 1884, where he had the privilege of studying under Thomas Eakins.
 During this period, he also shared lodgings with George Agnew Reid, an artistic association that would undoubtedly influence his artistic development.

 However, it was his sojourn in 1889 to the revered Académie Julian in Paris that truly expanded Atkinson's artistic horizons.
 It was in this bustling artistic hub that he had a fateful encounter with the legendary Paul Gauguin during a summer of painting in Pont-Aven.
 Gauguin, known for his vivid and innovative use of colour, offered Atkinson invaluable advice, encouraging him to employ stronger and more vibrant hues.
 This counsel left an indelible mark on Atkinson's artistic style, inspiring him to explore the expressive potential of colour in his own work.